unoplatform/uno/doc/articles/faq.md

 1. Install **Uno.UI Solution Template Visual Studio Extension** https://github.com/nventive/Uno/releases
 2. Look for Uno.UI App Solution under Visual C#
-3. if you still haven't found it, try and use the Search box
+3. if you still havent found it, try and use the Search box

 ## How to port an existing UWP app to Uno.UI?